jfroment/seedbox/README.md

 A collection of Dockerfiles and a docker-compose configuration to set up a seedbox and personal media server.

+# Credits
+Main credits go to [Kelvin Chen](https://github.com/Kelvin-Chen/seedbox) who started the development of its own seedbox using Docker.
+Mine was first a fork of Kelvin's one, but I made some serious changes in the code and plan to add even more tools and services that keeping this project as a fork started to have less sense as code diverged.

 ## Accessing a Service's Web Interface
 Go to `x.hostname` where `x` is the service you want to access.
 Included services are: